dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2401.md

 Adding a new item to the Cell shortcut menu

-What’s different since Excel 2007?
+What's different since Excel 2007?

 Part 5 Putting It All Together